SHIFTING ROOTS

 Some of these flowers, like lily of the valley, have such short stems that I wouldn’t use them for anything other than boutonnieres and arrangements in teacups and other short vessels.

-The hallmark of a good cut flower garden, is that it has enough of the different types of flowers that make up a bouquet, blooming at the same time.
-For example, it would be frustrating to have all your focal flowers bloom in June, and all your supporting flowers bloom in July.
+The hallmark of a good cut flower garden is that it has enough of the different types of flowers that make up a bouquet blooming at the same time.
+For example, it would be frustrating to have all your focal flowers bloom in June and all your supporting flowers bloom in July.
 Or, have all your blooms in late July, then have nothing else available for the rest of the season.

 The amount of cut flowers you can reasonably grow in the shade, coupled with the bloom times these particular flowers have, means that it would be extremely difficult to operate any sort of cut flower farm or related business with these flowers.
-However, if you’re growing these flowers for your own personal enjoyment, then it’s not really an issue.
+However, if you’re growing these flowers for personal enjoyment, it’s not really an issue.

 I don’t want to mislead you into thinking that you’ll be okay to grow cut flowers on a large scale if all you have is part shade.